DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/get-school-experience.md

 ---
-title: "Get school experience"
+title: "Get school work experience"
-heading: "Get school experience"
+heading: "Get school work experience"
 subcategory: Postgraduate teacher training
 description: |-
   Get school experience to explore what life is like in a primary or secondary classroom and find out if teaching is right for you.